 \subsection{Trisymplectic structures on manifolds}

-\Definition on a complex manifold is a 3-dimensional space $\bOmega\subset \Omega^2M$ of closed holomorphic $2$-forms such that at any $x\in M$, the evaluation $\bOmega(x)$ gives a trisymplectic structure on the tangent space $T_x M$.
-A complex manifold equipped with a trisymplectic structure is called a {\bf trisymplectic manifold}. \ed
+\Definition on an even dimensional complex manifold $M$ is a 3-dimensional space $\bOmega\subset \Omega^2M$ of closed holomorphic $2$-forms such that at any $x\in M$, the evaluation $\bOmega(x)$ gives a (weakly) trisymplectic structure on the tangent space $T_x M$.
+A complex manifold equipped with a (weakly) trisymplectic structure is called a {\bf (weakly) trisymplectic manifold}. \ed

 Clearly, trisymplectic manifolds must have even complex dimension.
 Notice also that Theorem \ref{_quadra_from_trisy_Theorem_} implies the equivalence between the Definition above and Definition \ref{_trisy_intro_Definition_}.